 Advisory work and representation

-My legal colleagues charge between $750 and $1100 per hour.
+My legal colleagues who are involved in the same work as me typically charge between $850 and $1250 per hour.

 *Fine print and legal stuff